dcarey50/Discord.NET_Starter/README.md

 # DiscordSharp_Starter
-Just a little project to get you starting

-I recommend you using discordsharp-v0.6.0.67-dev.

-This project uses DiscordSharp by LuigiFan, get it [here](https://github.com/Luigifan/DiscordSharp)
+### Introduction
+So YOU want to make a discord bot of your own?
+Look no further!
+This is exactly what you need!
+DiscordSharp_Starter is a starter project to get you started at making your very own Discord bot using DiscordSharp!
+I myself am currently using discordsharp-v0.6.0.67-dev for this project, but you can actually use any version you'd like! (you might have to change some stuff due to library changes.)

+### DiscordSharp
+I hear you asking, what exactly is DiscordSharp?
+DiscordSharp is an AMAZING discord bot library made by LuigiFan.
+You can download it [here](https://github.com/Luigifan/DiscordSharp).
+It's fairly easy to use and a good way to get you into bot development!

+### My Discord server
-If you want any help, or if you just want to contact me, join my [discord server!](https://discord.gg/0oZpaYcAjfvkDuE4) :)
+And on top of all of that, If you need any help i would love to help you out! just join me at my personal [discord server!](https://discord.gg/0oZpaYcAjfvkDuE4) and ask anything you'd like!
+But please, DON'T add any bots without my permission. it's kinda rude :)

-## Functions
+### Functions
-[x] = completed
-[ ] = not completed
+And i hear you asking, what does this starter bot do?
+Well, I already predicted you wouyd ask that! so i made a nice list of functions :)

 - [x] Check if a channel message has been received, and respond to that
 - [x] Check if a private message has been received, and respond to that